 As required by the Privacy Act's subsection 552a(p), DHS/FEMA will not terminate, suspend, reduce, deny, or take other adverse action against an applicant for or recipient of temporary housing assistance based on data disclosed from DHS/FEMA records until the individual is notified in writing of the potential adverse action, and provided an opportunity to contest the planned action.
-Notice will be provided in English and Spanish and include a tagline in the major languages of the limited English population, indicating how information is available in other languages.
-For additional information on language services, please see Section X.

 "Adverse action" means any action resulting in a termination, suspension, reduction, or final denial of eligibility, payment, or benefit.
 The applicant will follow the current DHS/FEMA process for response as detailed in the written notice or letter.